© Society for Conservation Biology

 The Conservation Biology Style Guide for Authors contains detailed information on how to format a manuscript for Conservation Biology.
 Manuscripts must be in English.
 Double-space all text and number all lines (except in figures and tables).
 Do not use footnotes.
 Metric measurements must be used.
 All pages except figures must be numbered.
 Use U.S. rather than British spelling.
 We strongly recommend that authors whose first language is not English ask a colleague who is a native English speaker to proofread the manuscript before submission.

-At the top of the abstract page provide the title of the paper.
+Include the abstract before the introduction as part of the main document.
+Above the abstract provide the title of the paper.
 Manuscripts in all categories except Comments, Diversity, and Letters must contain an abstract that does not exceed 300 words.
 The abstract should state concisely the aims, methods, principal results, and major inferences of the work (i.e., it should be a miniversion of the paper).
 Do not include incomplete or uninformative descriptions (e.g., "A new method of analysis is described." or “We discuss how our approach could be used as a tool for more sustainable management of forest systems.”).
 Do not include acronyms in the abstract.
-Do not provide a Spanish translation of the abstract.
+Do not provide a Spanish translation of the abstract

 Tables and Figures

 Include no more than 1 supporting element (i.e., table or figure) for every 4 pages of text (from the Abstract through the Literature Cited).
 If a table or figure has only a few data points, incorporate the data into the text.
 Tables must be double-spaced, without vertical rules, and must not duplicate material in the text or figures.
 Table legends should be one sentence.
 Additional explanations should be placed in footnotes.
 Tables should not contain colors, gray-scale shading, or other graphical elements.